 When you ask people what their dream ‘classic road trip’ would be, a common response is to take a year off work, and set off to explore Australia by campervan.
 The excellent infrastructure and multiple camping and campervan rental options make this a dream thats actually very do-able, and the unique attractions provide various routes which could all qualify as ‘The Worlds greatest road trip’.

-There are countless options to rent a campervan in Australia with rentals starting at around 50 Australian dollars a day for a small camper (about £30/$50).
+There are countless options to rent a campervan in Australia with rentals starting at around 50 Australian dollars a day (about £30/$35) for a small camper with no washing facilities and a porta-potty toilet.
 Just type ‘Australia Campervan Rental’ into Google and you’ll be presented with pages of options.
-There are also brokers dealing with a large number of rental companies such as

 If however, you’re planning to really go for the ‘once in lifetime’ road trip, and take longer than a couple of months to complete your journey, buying a campervan is probably going to be your best option.
 Many people do this, and sell their van onto other travellers at the end of their trip.Sydney is the most common starting and ending point so is probably the best place to try and buy a camper.
 Noticeboards in hostels, cafes and bars frequented by travellers will usually have ‘camper for sale’ notices, and local newspaper small ads are also a good source of likely vehicles to buy.